The Les Dawson Show

-The Les Dawson Show was a variety show that aired on BBC1 intermittently from 1978 through 1989.
+The Les Dawson Show was a variety show that aired on BBC1 intermittently from 1978 until 1989.
 The show starred comedian Les Dawson (1931–1993), who had previously starred in the ITV sketch comedy programme Sez Les (1969–76), followed by Dawson and Friends (1977).
 The Les Dawson Show also featured sketch comedy, as well as stand-up comedy, guest appearances, dance numbers, and musical performances.